Valbows/Climate-Funding-Intel/web/README.md

 ```

 Client wiring: `CompanyBio` uses this endpoint for the "Fetch Bio" button and polls `GET /api/companies/[slug]` every 5s only while `bio_status === 'pending'`.
+UI note: after requesting enrichment, a small toast indicates whether the request used the local runner or stub mode.

 ## CI (GitHub Actions)